touir1/Algorithms-Data-Structures-Cheat-sheet/DataStructures/Linear (built-in)/ArrayList.md

 // check if element exists in the list boolean exists = list.contains(element);

-// if the l iists sorted, we can use binary search int index = Collections.binarySearch(intArray, 4);
+// if the lists sorted, we can use binary search int index = Collections.binarySearch(list, 4);
 // if the list is sorted using a custom comparator
-// you can pass the comparator as parameter for the search int index = Arrays.binarySearch(intArray, 4, comparator);
+// you can pass the comparator as parameter for the search int index = Collections.binarySearch(list, 4, comparator);
 ```

 ## Concatenating